HL7/fhir-project-mhealth/ig-data/input/pagecontent/18_system_attributes.md

 <span id='network-address'/>
 ### <span class='glyphicon text-info glyphicon-phone'/> <span class='glyphicon text-info glyphicon-dashboard'/> Feature: Network Address

     The network address of a device **SHOULD** be reported.

-The network address can be the physical network address (e.g., MAC address) or other identifierassigned to uniquely identify the device on a network (wired or unwired)
+    The network address can be the physical network address (e.g., MAC address) or other identifier assigned to uniquely identify the device on a network (wired or unwired)

 <span id='network-address-can-be-accessed'/>